 - Do you prefer ceramic or porcelain tiles; it's your choice which to go with.
 This short article compares the two, and why one might be more suitable than the other in specific circumstances.

 - Do you favour tiles with a matt or a gloss finish?
 It's a purely personal decision, but some spaces are better complemented by one more so than the other.
+This first article compares matt and gloss tiles.
+Our second article covers the pros and cons of each in various settings.
 Once you've seen a few, you'll know which will look better in the room you're remodelling.

 - You might not care whether your tiles are glazed or unglazed, but remember that tiles will last a lifetime in your home.
+In this article we explain the difference between glazed and unglazed tiles, so you can make your decision in confidence.
 It's best to have all the information to hand, before your tiles are bonded to your floor for good.

 - Are you looking for tiles with a specific design?
 With modern manufacturing techniques, wall and floor tiles can both look and feel like natural products.
 The most popular styles are marble effect tiles, wood effect, slate effect and sandstone effect.
 Or perhaps you prefer a simple, classic solid colour?
 Spend some time looking at the various options available.